jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 the unity, which contradict the main sense of the chord.
 The two or more chords which are always represented in a dissonant chord are not _coördinate_ in it, but one of them is chief, and the rest modify it.
-This modification will differ, of course, according to the various relations of the chords rej)resented.
+This modification will differ, of course, according to the various relations of the chords represented.
 The experience of centuries has established that the tonic chord in a key can only be a major or a minor chord.
 This we may easily confirm at any time by psychological experiment, and must, therefore, regard it as a natural